 Fred was a founding member of New England Digital Regional Society (NERDS), a group that developed and implemented different modes of digital communication as these applied to public safety and emergency networks globally, regionally and locally.

 Fred was born in Hartford, CT, the eldest child of Emily Reindel and Frederick George Clarke.
 He leaves behind a brother; Ronald Clarke, a wife; Janet Morrison Clarke; a daughter, Sabrina Clarke Rettaliata, son-in-law; Tom and grandsons; Clarke, George and Will.

 There will be a private family memorial service at the Nimrod Cabin on the campus of Avon Old Farms School in Avon, CT followed by several gatherings at favorite locales in Florida and New England.
 Fred will be buried at Pine Grove Cemetery in Manchester, NH.

 In lieu of flowers donations can be made to Avon Old Farms School in Avon, CT or American Humane Association for Aid to Military War Dogs in Washington, DC.

-To send flowers to F.G.E.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of F.G.E.
+Clarke, please visit our floral store.